 You can find details of projects available from October 2022 on the tabs in the page menu, or through the links below.
 If you have further questions regarding these projects, we encourage you to make contact with the supervisors listed, who will be happy to hear from you.
 We are offering a range of projects in the following areas:

 We plan to hold an in-person Open Day in early December 2021 where you will have the opportunity to meet with potential supervisors and our current students.

 Please check back here for more details later this year.

 Read comprehensive information on fees and funding for graduate students.
 Please note that in order to be considered for any of the UKRI funding sources, you are required to submit your application before the earlier deadline of Friday 7th January 2022.

 All applications must be made through the central University of Oxford graduate admissions website where you will find information about applying to any of the six DPhil courses on offer at the Department of Physics.

-If you would like to apply for more than one DPhil course, there is no need to complete a separate application for each or pay more than one application fee; please refer to the instructions for applying to related courses.
+If you would like to apply for more than one DPhil course within the Physics sub-departments, there is no need to complete a separate application for each or pay more than one application fee; please refer to the instructions for applying to related courses.